monstrousdev/themes/README.md

 - ... from redistributing the code, edited or otherwise, in any platform that Monster does not allow.
 - ... from distributing an edited version of any code without explicit permission from the author.
 - ... from copying and using more than 50 lines of code (in the spacing as shown in the original files) in a different theme or code without giving due credit.
+- ... from **selling** or making money off of any theme that is present in this repository and any theme made by Monster.

 **All these terms apply to all files in this repository as well as the last few remaning files in the EllexideCodes/Discord-Themes repository.**